marketneutral/alphatools/README.md

 p.add(my_factor)
 ```

-This functionality should allow you to use new data in research very quickly with the absolute minimal amount of data engineering.
+This functionality should allow you to use new data in research very quickly with the absolute minimal amount of data engineering and/or munging.
 For example, commercial risk model providers often provide a single file per day for factor loadings (e.g., `data_yyyymmdd_fac.csv`).
-After `sid` mapping and converting the date column name to `asof_date`,  this data can be immediately available in `Pipeline` by putting a `url` in `data_sources.json` like `"url": "/path/to/dir/data_*_fac.csv"`, and `schema` like `"var * {asof_date: datetime, sid: int64, VALUE: float64, MOMENTUM: float64, ST_REVERSAL: float64 ..."`.
+After `sid` mapping and converting the date column name to `asof_date`,  this data can be immediately available in `Pipeline` by putting a `url` in `data_sources.json` like `"url": "/path/to/dir/data_*_fac.csv"`, and `schema` like `"var * {asof_date: datetime, sid: int64, MKT_BETA: float64, VALUE: float64, MOMENTUM: float64, ST_REVERSAL: float64 ..."`.

 ## Installation